-- ✓ Mr. Longhi presented the cancellation request from Fairfax County, for the Fairfax County Parkway Widening Project, noting that the cancellation of the appropriation enables the County to maintain compliance with Policy 29. - ✓ He stated that this action does not change the project's status as an adopted project in the Authority's FY2018-2023 Six Year Program.
+- ✓ Mr. Longhi presented the cancellation request from Fairfax County, noting that the cancellation of the appropriation enables the County to maintain compliance with Policy 29. - ✓ This action does not change the project's status as an adopted project in the Authority's FY2018-2023 Six Year Program.

 Chairman McKay moved the Authority cancel the FY2020 \$67 million appropriation for the Fairfax County Widening from Ox Road to Lee Highway Widening Project, reclassifying funds in the Regional Revenue Fund from appropriated to restricted; seconded by Mayor Meyer.
 Motion passed unanimously.